 If a game cannot be played because of poor field conditions directly related to the above items, the game may be rescheduled at the discretion of the CASL Scheduler; otherwise the HOME team will forfeit the game.
 In either case, the HOME team will be directly responsible for the referee fees for the unplayed game.

-In order to facilitate a thorough review of schedules, draft schedules may be posted on the CASL Website in advance of the coaches meeting.
+In order to facilitate a thorough reviews of schedules, draft schedules may be posted on the CASL Website in advance of the coaches meeting.

-The Coach who initiates the rescheduling of a game is responsible to:
+The Coach who initiates the rescheduling of the game is responsible to:

 It is the responsibility of the CASL Scheduler to:

-L.3.
+K.3.
 Minimum Number of Players.
 For 11 v 11 divisions a minimum of seven (7) players constitutes a team for play.
 A game cannot begin or continue if one or both teams cannot field seven eligible players.
-For 8 v 8 9v9 divisions a minimum of six (6) players constitutes a team for play.
-A game cannot begin or continue if one or both teams cannot field six eligible players.
-For 6 v 6 7v7 divisions a minimum of five (5) players constitutes a team for play.
+For 9v9 divisions a minimum of six (6) players constitutes a team for play.
+A game cannon begin or continue if one or both teams cannot field six eligible players.
+For 7v7 divisions a minimum of five (5) players constitutes a team for play.
 A game cannot begin or continue if one or both teams cannot field five eligible players.

-L.4.
+K.4.
 Games-Cancellations-Postponements.
 Soccer games are seldom canceled.
-Each team must report to the field scheduled unless notified by the CASL Scheduler that the game has been canceled prior to the game start time.
+Each team must report to the field scheduled unless notified by the CASL Scheduler that the game has been canceled prior to the start of the game.